 modulators.
 Knowledge about the estrogen target cells in skin and exact

-signaling pathways is still very limited.
-Estrogen effects hair follicle
+signaling pathways is still very limited but it is known to affect hair follicle

 cycling.